thenativeweb/thenativeweb-ux/src/components/Grid/Readme.md

 The `Grid` component uses the CSS grid layout to create flexible grids.
 By default it creates a 12-column layout.
+Please note that for `xs` screens a 1-column-layout will be applied.
+You can adjust this behaviour by using the [`columns` property](#column-count).

 Each child will automatically be placed inside the next column.
 Once all the 12 columns have been filled, the next item will be placed inside a new row but within the first column.

 ```js
 <Grid>